 Priti Patel launches UK's ‘historic’ points-based visa system

-Home Secretary Priti Patel on Wednesday announced the launch of the UK's new points-based visa system, aimed at attracting the "brightest and the best" from the world, including from India, and cutting down numbers of cheap, low-skilled workers coming to the country.
-The new system will come into force from January 1 2021 at the end of the transition period after the UK's exit from the European Union (EU) last month, which will formally end free movement of people within the economic bloc for the UK as a non-member.
+UK Home Secretary Priti Patel on Wednesday unveiled a new points-based visa system to attract the "brightest and the best" from the world, including from India, and to reduce the number of cheap and low-skilled workers coming to the country.
+The new system will come into force from January 1, 2021, at the end of the transition period after the UK's exit from the European Union (EU) on January 31, which will formally end free movement of people within the economic bloc for the UK as a non-member.

 Professor Alice Gast, President of Imperial College London, said: "British science is global.
 The new post-study work and Global Talent visas will help us to attract the world's brightest students and researchers, wherever they come from.
 "From the race to develop a coronavirus vaccine to clean energy, British science's international collaborations drive innovation and excellence."